Skip to Navigation

 Cost

-Travel to the Azores isn't cheap, but once you're there, relatively inexpensive family holidays are possible – a 2-course meal with wine costs about €14-20 in a restaurant, less in a café, and a double room in a mid-range hotel is about €80-90/night.
+Flights to the Azores aren't cheap, the cost of living is fairly low.
+A two-course meal with wine costs about €18 in a restaurant, less in a café, and a double room in a mid-range hotel is about €90/night.

 Sign up to our newsletter